GiancarloGomez/ColdFusion-Realtime-With-WebSockets/readme.md

 - __connected__<br />
 Boolean property that defines whether we are connected
 - __doMessage__<br />
-Defines the function to run on a succesful message.
-Defaults to doMessage.
+Defines the global function to run on a succesful message.
+Defaults to `doMessage`.
+If the function is not defined or does not exists a log message will be displayed (if debug is enabled).
 - __offline__<br />
 Boolean property that defines whether we are offline
 - __timer__<br />